A Beautiful Day Trip to Cajas National Park

 Cajas National Park opens from 8am to 4pm and offers free admission.
 Visitors need to register their info at the visitor center.
 The park opens for travelers for camping, and they have a parking lot, bathrooms, an interpreter center, and a restaurant.

-Read more about Ecuador: Pacheco Farmhouse – the Best Place to Stay in Ecuador
+- Pacheco Farmhouse – The Best Place to Stay in Ecuador

 The most visited area for a day trip is Toreadora Lake, formed by melting glaciers.
 Toreadora Lake is the view you get as soon as you are dropped off by the bus.